Senior Lecturer and Science Staff Tutor in the School of Life, Health and Chemical Sciences

 Elected member of University Senate and of Qualifications and Assessment Committee

-Chair of STEM Associate Lecturer Staff Development Group
+Chair of STEM Associate Lecturer Staff Development Group at the OU

 Current education research interests are in practical skills development in the Life Sciences pathway in relation to employability, and student perceptions of collaborative online practical activities.